-Prince’s Pier, which is being developed by Menai Heritage to house our museum, was the heart of the busy maritime endeavours of 19th century Menai Bridge.
+Prince’s Pier was the heart of the busy maritime endeavours of 19th century Menai Bridge.
 Activities ranged from the ferries across the Strait in the early part of the century, through shipping of goods around the world, to increasing tourism into the 20th century.

 Before construction of the Menai Suspension Bridge began in 1818, the area that is now the town of Menai Bridge was primarily common land, with a handful of buildings along the strait, including the ferry house (now known as the old Cambria Inn).
 This was the site of one of the several ferries that had crossed the strait since medieval times.
 The beginning of construction saw the influx of large numbers of labourers, and with them the need for shops to supply groceries, hardware and other goods.